RahulAIML/Django-Based-FAQ-Application/README.md

 # ---

-## Final Thoughts
+## NOTE

 Thank you for taking the time to evaluate my project.
 I hope the solution meets the requirements, and I am open to any feedback or suggestions for improvement.
 Please feel free to reach out if you have any questions or need further clarification.
 Looking forward to hearing from you!

-# For any sugessions or modifications please contact me :
+ For any sugessions or modifications please contact me :
 gmail: bhattacharyabuddhadeb147@gmail.com
 mobile:8927349484